-Investor Forum 2018
+London Investor Forum 2018

-London’s Energy Investment Event of the Year
+Africa’s Energy Investment Event of the Year

-- The UK, Europe and Africa: AOP speakers look at the evolution of oil and gas investment ties between the UK, Europe and Africa, and the implications of Britain’s departure from the EU on African energy.
+- The UK, Europe and Africa: AOP speakers looked at the evolution of oil and gas investment ties between the UK, Europe and Africa, and the implications of Britain’s departure from the EU on African energy.

 - Launch of Africa Energy Series: Equatorial Guinea 2018